PCB Material-(Selection requirement while designing the PCB)

 Applications of Aluminum PCB

-►These products were developed for high-power switching applications, but they gained enough popularity when they introduce LED applications.
+►These products were developed for high-power switching applications, but they gained enough popularity when they introduced LED applications.

 ►The aluminum design operates at a higher current for mounted LEDs, keeping the temperature tolerance within specified limits.